ChorusOne/opus-pool-sdk/book/guide/2-vault-details.md

-# 2. Fetching Vault Details

 -   [Initializing the Pool and Fetching Vault Details](#initializing-the-pool-and-fetching-vault-details)
 -   [Displaying Vault Details as a Table](#displaying-vault-details-as-a-table)
 -   [Next Steps](#next-steps)

-In this chapter, we will explore how to fetch and display details of various vaults using the Opus SDK.
-This process involves initializing the pool, fetching the vault details, and then presenting them in a user-friendly format.
+In this chapter, we will explore how to fetch and display vault details using the Opus SDK.
+This process involves initializing the pool, fetching the vault details, and presenting them in a user-friendly format.

 ## Initializing the Pool and Fetching Vault Details

-First, we start by initializing the pool in the same way we did previously.
+First, we start by initializing the pool like we did previously.
 Then, we use the `getVaultDetails` method to fetch details about the vaults.
 You can refer to the detailed code for this process [here][get-vault-details-usage].
 Here’s a snippet illustrating this process:

 ```typescript
 const pool = new OpusPool({